SetBased/BackupPC-Clone/docs/miscellaneous.rst

 ------------------------

-When creating a clone on removable media it is recommended to encrypt the filesystem such that in case of loss or theft your data is still save.
+When creating a clone on removable media it is recommended to encrypt the filesystem such that in case of loss or theft your data is still safe.

 Suppose your external disk is available under ``/dev/sdh1`` you can encrypt your external disk with the following
 commands: